KoutchemeCharles/koutchemecharles.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+### Notes

+GitHub partnered with Let's Encrypt in order to provides its users with free HTTPS connection.
+Let's encrypt certificates are available for a specific duration, but GitHub servers should automatically recreate a new certificate for our sites.
+However, this might fail sometimes (might be a bug) if you use a custom domain name.
+So what whill happen is that when people will try to reach your site, their browsers will display a NET::ERR_CERT_DATE_INVALID error page.
+To solve the problem, check this post: https://help.github.com/en/articles/troubleshooting-custom-domains#https-errors

+Personally, I :

+-removed my custom domain name from my page's settings -removed then readded CNAME records
+-added back my custom domain name from my page's settings -deleted and readded A records and CNAME record to my github page default name: koutchemecharles.github.io The "enforce HTTPS"